-We are all part of the solution to ending the HIV epidemic in Canada.
+We are all a part of the solution to ending Canada’s HIV epidemic.

 We have not yet beaten HIV.
 Although there are better treatment options today, there is still no cure.
-Currently, one Canadian is diagnosed with HIV every four hours.
+Currently, one Canadian acquires HIV every four hours.
 Our rates are not going down, unlike other G7 countries which are seeing a reduction in the number of new HIV cases each year.
 We need to do more.

 There were an estimated

 new HIV cases

 of all new cases occurred among men who have sex with men.

 of all new cases were among Indigenous people.

 CANFAR believes that ending the HIV epidemic in Canada is within reach.
 We have the tools and means to end the HIV epidemic in Canada, but we need to continue increasing awareness and education of HIV, especially among young people and key affected populations.